-A scenic and worthwhile drive to Antelope Pass in ID
+A scenic and worthwhile drive to Antelope Pass in Idaho

-Antelope Pass is a high mountain pass at an elevation of 2.726m (8,943ft) above the sea level, located in Custer County, in the center of the U.S. state of Idaho.
-It’s one of the highest mountain roads of Idaho.
+Antelope Pass is a high mountain pass at an elevation of 2,726m (8,943ft) above sea level, located in Custer County, in the U.S. state of Idaho.
+It’s one of the highest roads in Idaho.

 Antelope Pass